Madelene/100-days-of-code/log.md

 **Thoughts:** I know I am competent, and just need to prove it to others in order to make a living in this field, again!

+### Day 22: January 20, 2018 Saturday

+** Today's Progress**:
+- Pretty much figured out the Rails side of things for this coding challenge.
+- Trying to integrate React components to make this a SPA.
+Having trouble getting the framework to recognize the view/components (returning json, instead)

+**Thoughts:** I am so close to finishing this challenge!
+It feels good that I'm "doing it".
+Once I figure out how to get the API to read the React components, I'll be in business.